 The RSA shall consist of two voting divisions:

-a) 6 Residence Hall Associations (hereafter referred to as the RHAs) including Anderson/Langdon Hall; Regester Hall, Seward Hall & Langlow Honors House; Schiff Hall & Harrington Hall; Todd/Phibbs Hall; University Hall & Smith Hall; and Trimble Hall.
+a) 6 Residence Hall Associations (hereafter referred to as the RHAs) including Anderson/Langdon Hall; Regester Hall & Seward Hall; Schiff Hall & Harrington Hall; Todd/Phibbs Hall; Oppenheimer Hall & Smith Hall; and Trimble Hall.

 b) The RSA Executive Board (no voting power but veto power).